raghav-i/fwcgenai/README.md

 - Skin Type Analysis: Users can upload images of their skin to determine their skin type, whether it's oily, dry, or normal.
 - Skin Disease Detection: The application identifies potential skin diseases such as acne, alopecia areata, melasma, vitiligo, and more.
 - Educational Resources: Derma Insight provides educational resources and information about various skin diseases and conditions.
+- GenAI Powered Q&A: Users can leverage the Google Gemini model for personalized answers to dermatological questions, including descriptions of skin conditions and possible remedies tailored to their diagnosis.

 # Technologies Used